top of page

 How To Charge your Electric Car or EV in Public

-Easy and convenient EV charging in public
+Easy and convenient EV charging

-One of the great benefits of an electric car (or EV as we often like to call them) is your ability to charge at public charging stations, in convenient locations, while you enjoy the time spent doing other things.
-Many of these ev public charging stations are conveniently located in shopping centres or near cafe's so you can charge your electric vehicle while you shop, eat or catch up with friends.
-Forget queuing up at a petrol station, you can park, plug in your ev, and enjoy your day.
+EV public charging stations are conveniently located in shopping centres or near cafe's so you can charge your electric vehicle while you shop, eat or catch up with friends.
+Forget queuing up at a petrol station, you can park, plug in your EV, and enjoy your day.

-The best apps for charging your electric car in public anywhere in Australia
+Best apps for charging your electric car in public anywhere in Australia

 Your best friend when it comes to charging your EV in public in Australia is Plugshare, for a fully comprehensive list and EVUp, for the UpCharge network.

-You can download both their apps, or use their website to find all the electric vehicle public charging stations near you.
-This can also help you plan a road trip, working out where to stop and recharge along the way.
 It’s a comprehensive list of all public EV charging stations across Australia, and gives you all the information you need regarding plug types and accessibility.

-Download UpCharge from EvUp Charge
+Download UpCharge from EvUp Charge.

 EVUp UpCharge.jpg